WhatsApp/erlt/doc/06_st_mapping.md

 # 6. ST mapping

+**This page is obsolete - it corresponds to previous version, which used translation of erl1+ code into OCaml and then running `ocamlc`.
+It is kept here mostly for historical reasons.**

 ST part of the language is type-checked.
 In the current implementation it happens via translation of ST code into OCaml code and then invoking `ocamlc`.